Skip to main content

 Teaching Interests & Areas

-Learning is a process of transformation, I have always seen myself as an avid learner and that is unlikely to ever change.
-This desire, and the preceding view of learning, sustains both my deep commitment to teaching and to becoming a better teacher.
-Given my diversity education, long teaching experience, and industrial experience, I have the ability of teaching a large range of classes, at both graduate and undergraduate level.
-I have extensive knowledge of electrical and network engineering topics, such as communications, wireless and wire networks, data communication, wire and wireless security, next generation networking, and Internet of things.
-The vast arsenal of my knowledge, academic and industrial experiences, I have obtained during the years, gives me the opportunity to be more effective in teaching by blending the hands on and the theory in my class room.
+Learning is a process of transformation.
+Given my diverse education, long teaching experience, and industrial experience, I have the ability to teach a large range of classes at both graduate and undergraduate levels.
+I have extensive knowledge of electrical and network engineering topics, such as communications, wireless and wire networks, data communication, wire and wireless security, next-generation networking, and the Internet of Things.
+The vast arsenal of knowledge and academic and industrial experiences I have obtained during the years gives me the opportunity to be more effective in teaching by blending the hands-on and the theory in my classroom.

-Three primary principles form the foundation of my teaching philosophy: (1) enthusiasm, mastery of subject, and engagement and collaborative Learning, (2) variety tools and instructional techniques, and (3) application of curriculum and treat students with respect.
-These concepts have emerged through classroom experience, instruction in collegiate teaching, feedback from students, reflection, and peer review.
+Three primary principles form the foundation of my teaching philosophy: (1) enthusiasm, mastery of the subject, and engagement and collaborative Learning; (2) variety of tools and instructional techniques; and (3) application of curriculum and treating students with respect.
+These concepts have emerged through classroom experience, instruction in collegiate teaching, student feedback, reflection, and peer review.

-I attempt to equip my students with strong foundations in theory and principle and assist them in translating this to implementation in their semester group project using innovative real live solution and algorithms to solve practical problems.
-These problem-solving opportunities present 'non-textbook' scenarios, which closely mimic the real-world experiences.
-I pride myself that I am FAIR, FIRM, yet FRIENDLY and learning the names of each of my students and treating them as individuals.
+I equip my students with strong foundations in theory and principle and assist them in translating this to implementation in their semester group project using innovative, real-life solutions and algorithms to solve practical problems.
+I pride myself on being FAIR, FIRM, yet FRIENDLY, learning my students' names, and treating them as individuals.

 Research Interests & Areas

-My main research interests are in the areas of wireless Systems, communication theory and emerging technologies, with an emphasis on 4G/5G, wireless security, and multi-antenna (MIMO) systems.
+My main research interests are wireless Systems, communication theory, and emerging technologies, emphasizing 4G/5G, wireless security, and multi-antenna (MIMO) systems.

 The promise communication technology holds in the future is enormous.
-Developing high data rate wireless technology with robust and seamless service and high throughput wire line technology are the main motivating factors behind both theoretical and practical research in communications today.
-As wireless is a relatively new technology, many basic theoretical issues concerning them are still unresolved.
+Developing high data rate wireless technology with robust and seamless service and high throughput wireline technology are the main motivating factors behind theoretical and practical communications research today.
+As wireless is a relatively new technology, many fundamental theoretical issues concerning them still need to be solved.

 Research Interest and experiences: